jenl11/OnePlayer-CardGame/README.md

 ## Details of the Project

-For my personal project I will be building a one player card game.
+For my personal project I built a one player card game.

 **Rules:** This game will have the player get rid of all the cards in their hand by disposing 2 or more cards in alternating colour and consecutive order.
 If the player isn't able